Gold Cross Codeine Linctus (Codeine Phosphate Hemihydrate)

 Driving and Operating Machinery

-Do not drive or use any machines or tools until you know how Gold Cross Codeine Linctus affects you.
-This medicine may cause dizziness, light-headedness, drowsiness and problems with vision in some people.
+Do not drive or operate machinery until you know how Gold Cross Codeine Linctus affects you.

 Storage